ffbsee/FFNodeList/readme.md

 Please have a look at [index.html](https://vpn3.ffbsee.de/FFNodeList/liste.html) and [list.html](https://vpn3.ffbsee.de/FFNodeList/index.html).
 More Questions?
 Have a look at the Source code [Source Code](https://raw.githubusercontent.com/ffbsee/FFNodeList/master/generateList.pl) or come to the next [Freifunk Bodensee](https://ffbsee.de) meeting.
+Feel free to fork this github repository for your own freifunk community.

 #License: